martisak/Getting_and_Cleaning_Data_Course_Project/README.md

    Feature names are cleaned up, "()" is removed, "-" is replace with "_".
 CamelCase names are kept on purpose for readability.

+   A label is added to each set to denote if it's the train or test set.

+   The test and training sets are then merged (pasted together with rbind).

 2. Extracts only the measurements on the mean and standard deviation for each measurement.

    Only the features containing "mean" or "std" are used.
 Columns containing "Mean" (capital M) are not used.